Top-rated movers to make your Baltimore to Tampa move easy

 - Tampa is less walkable than Baltimore with a score of 51 out of 100 vs Baltimore’s 64 out of 100.

-- Both Tampa and Baltimore have the same bike-friendliness score of 53 out of 100, meaning Tampa is about as safe for cyclists as Baltimore.
-Typically, cities that have scores of 20 or higher are seen as reasonably safe, though the higher the score, the more safely accessible a city is for bicycling.
+- Both Tampa and Baltimore have similar bike-friendliness scores (53 vs 51), meaning Tampa is about as safe for cyclists as Baltimore.
+Typically, cities with scores of 20 or higher are seen as reasonably safe, though higher scores mean better cycling accessibility.

 - Tampa’s crime rate is lower than Baltimore with a score of 46.15 compared to Baltimore’s 72.72.
 This means that Tampa neighborhoods are safer than 46.15% of all U.S. neighborhoods, and Baltimore neighborhoods are safer than 72.72%.